Study facilities and skills training

 Connect on campus

-- access to your files and apps off campus
+- remote access to files and apps

 - nearly 1,000 open-access networked Mac, Windows and Linux computers in more than 20 locations across campus